kevinlondon/kevinlondon.github.io/src/content/blog/2016-09-19-devops-from-scratch-pt-1.md

 we don't need any of the manual configuration we did along the way.

 The next step for us with our tiny app is actually to deploy it into the wild!
-We’re going to deploy to Amazon Web Service’s EC2 service.
+We're going to deploy to Amazon Web Service's EC2 service.
 Other options include Digital Ocean, Linode, Heroku, etc.

 One more time, let's run a `vagrant destroy`, `vagrant up` to make sure it all works.